-Digital collections that have available to download as data sets.
+Digital collections that are available to download as discrete data sets.

 Electronic Theses and Dissertations Collection

-With the completion of a massive retrospective digitization project the Library has made available the full text and metadata of over 38,000+ theses and dissertations from 1881 - 2016 for research purposes.
-In addition there is also a funded Computational Research Fellowship meant to encourage use of this collection.
+With the completion of a massive retrospective digitization project, the Library has made available the full text and metadata of over 38,000+ theses and dissertations from 1881 - 2016 for research purposes.
+In addition, there is also a funded Computational Research Fellowship meant to encourage the use of this collection.

 |Title||McGill Library Electronic Thesis and Dissertation (ETD) collection (1881-2016)|